5 Tips For Road Trips With Young Kids

 In the last two years, I’ve driven more almost 10,000 miles on road trips with my kids.
 Most of those without my husband along for the ride.
 You might think I’m crazy, but I really love being on the road.
 Not only is it usually much more affordable than flying my whole family around, but we make such great memories along the way!
 And after all that time the car, of course I have discovered some secrets to making the whole experience enjoyable for everyone.
-With the Holidays approaching, and lots of travel for families ahead, I’ve partnered with Capital One to share some tips to keep your road trips with young kids positive and fun.
+Here are 5 Tips For Road Trips with Young Kids:

 1. Be Excited